 Display Columns for Class Dashboard

-Next, you have the option to select the data you wish to display in the class dashboard by clicking the dropdown arrow in the Display columns field.
+Next, you can select the data you wish to display in the class dashboard by clicking the dropdown arrow in the Display columns field.

 Currently, the display column default is Select All; however, you can exclude certain data groups by unticking the boxes, for example, untick House if your school doesn’t have a House system.
 The following data is available to exclude from your dashboard: Student Name, Student Form Group, Medical, Pupil Premium (PP), EAL, SEN, House, Assessment Areas, Behaviour Points, Achievement Points and Attendance % for AC Year.